 On June 15, 2012, the US Department of Homeland Security (DHS) announced the creation of the Deferred Action for Childhood Arrivals (DACA) program, which granted temporary permission to stay to certain undocumented youth who came to the United State as children.
 However, on September 5, 2017, the Trump Administration announced that it would end the DACA program.
 NACAC opposes the decision to rescind DACA, and encourages Members of Congress continue to attempt to negotiate a solution for these students and individuals.

-While litigation is ongoing, DHS continues to process renewal applications for individuals who have previously received protections under DACA.
+DHS continues to process renewal applications for individuals who have previously received protection under DACA.
+It is unclear if DHS will accept new applications at this time.
 Given the uncertainty created by these various legal threats to DACA, many immigration lawyers are encouraging DACA recipients to apply for renewal as soon as possible.
 Read more about important considerations that should be made prior to applying for renewal here, and learn more about how to renew here.